albrechtjonas/Java-Algorithm-MonteCarlo/README.md

 ## How To Use

-- Type start to start calculating the estimate value for PI
+- Type solve in the textfield to start calculating the estimate value for PI

 ## Features

 - Use monte carlo algorithm (random points) to calculate the estimate value for PI

+- Use the inside points (points inside of the circle) divided by the total points we plotted to get the ratio

+- Since we know the area formula for the circle (πr2)

+- Use the ratio to multiply the square area to get the circle area then divide by the square of the radius

+- PI= (Area of the square) * (Ratio) / (Radius * Radius)

 ## ScreenShot